 Dirty kanza 200 race26 June 2018

 Road bike racing emerged as an organized sport in the 19th century, and in its early days, the races were held on unpaved roads, as road infrastructure was not exactly as we know it today.
 In time, things have changed and the sport was adapted according to the new, modern road conditions.
 However, many bike riding fans stuck to the old tradition and continued racing bikes on gravel roads, so nowadays gravel biking is quite a popular sport.
+On the other hand, the way people bet on this race has taken a drastic turn towards technology, with online bonuses like the Bet4Pride bonus code being ominpresent in the betting world these days.

 One of the most important gravel bike races in the world is the Dirty Kanza 200 race, held annually in Kansas, USA, on the first Saturday following Memorial Day.
 As the name suggests, it’s a 200-mile (320 km) long race designed to pit against each other the most renowned names in the international endurance cycling community.
 As a tradition, the event begins and finishes in front of the historic Granada Theater in downtown Emporia.